Experts Weigh In On Whether Or Not The George Floyd Protests Are Spreading The Coronavirus

 “Any time now we see people who are not maintaining social distancing, there’s the potential for those people to spread the virus,” Shafir said.

-However, there are other factors at play besides just large crowds crammed into small spaces, and protesters wearing masks or not wearing them.
+However, there are other factors at play besides just large crowds crammed into small spaces and protesters wearing masks or not wearing them.

 For example, the protests have taken place during the last week of May and the first week of June — a time when summer heat is starting to rear its head.
 And, in laboratory settings at least, hot temperatures and humidity slow the spread of viruses.
-However, it also bears noting that places that are always hot and humid, like parts of Brazil, the coronavirus has run rampant.
+However, it also bears noting that in places that are always hot and humid, like parts of Brazil, the coronavirus has run rampant.

 That the protests are taking place outside, rather than indoors, may play a role as well.
 The medical community seems to be in agreement that an open-air setting is safer than an enclosed, indoor space when it comes to spreading the virus.

-However, there are other factors involved in the protests that may actually be contributing to its spread, beyond just the packed crowds the lack (in some cases) of masks.
+However, there are other factors involved in the protests that may actually be contributing to its spread, beyond just the packed crowds and the lack (in some cases) of masks.

-The chanting, shouting and singing, for example, are expelling virus particles from the lungs and mouths of those doing it.
+The chanting, shouting and singing, for example, are expelling virus particles from the lungs and mouths of those doing them.
 Further, many protests have led to arrests, after which arrestees are placed into cramped holding cells with others.
 And in some cases, police have deployed tear gas, weakening the lungs of those who inhale it and putting them at risk of contracting the virus.

-Shafir ways that the protests during the time of the coronavirus have shone a light on not one, but two public health crises.
+Shafir said that the protests during the time of the coronavirus have shined a light on not one but two public health crises.

 “I think we’re currently facing two public health crises.
 The first is COVID.
 And the second is racism and police violence that we’ve been facing for centuries.”
 Shafir said.